furkanege/Brain-Tumor-Detection-Seminar/README.md

 ## 📄 License

-This academic work is shared publicly for educational and research purposes.
+This academic work is provided for educational and research purposes.
 All rights belong to **Furkan Ege**, unless otherwise noted.